-Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR Manage traffic to maximise the efficiency of existing network capacity, improving journey time reliability and reducing emissions, thereby supporting the efficient and sustainable movement of people and goods.
+Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR forms of transport directly or indirectly depend, and the key to continued casualty reduction and Manage traffic to maximise the efficiency of existing network capacity, improving journey time reliability and reducing emissions, thereby supporting the efficient and sustainable movement of people and goods.
 Under these Main Priorities, the LTP3 presents 14 objectives.
-Of particular relevance to The Local Plan, is Policy Objective 14: Outline and implement a long-term transport strategy to enable sustainable development in major growth areas.
+Of particular relevance to the DPD, is Policy Objective 14: Outline and implement a long-term transport strategy to enable sustainable development in major growth areas .
 This highlights that: "An effective and reliable transport network is essential to accommodating natural demographic growth and promoting economic success in Hampshire.
 Whilst acknowledging that most people will wish to own and use cars, it is important that new development is planned to avoid increasing traffic pressure by ensuring that attractive sustainable transport alternatives are available.
 These alternatives then need to be promoted to ensure that those working and living within new developments are aware of the travel choices open to them.
-In some cases, areas of planned development.
+In some cases, areas of planned development will require transport access improvements to enable the development.
 Where appropriate, the County Council will work closely with Local Planning Authorities to identify and safeguard land that would be required for the delivery of transport improvements over the longer term.
-Such safeguarding will help to ensure that land that will be needed for transport improvements is protected from development."
-Hampshire County Council: Hampshire Local Transport Plan Part A 2011-31 (Reviewed Apr 2013) Hampshire's transport strategy as set out in the Local Transport Plan (LTP) will help the County Council make progress on its corporate policies which are as follows; Developing and supporting stronger safer communities.
+Such safeguarding will help to ensure that land that will be needed for transport improvements."
+Hampshire County Council: Hampshire Local Transport Plan 2011-31 (Reviewed 2013) Hampshire's transport strategy as set out in the Local Transport Plan (LTP) will help the County Council make progress on its corporate policies which are as follows; Developing and supporting stronger safer communities.
 Maximising well-being and enhancing a sense of place.
 Aiding its Sustainable Community Strategy The focus of short-term local investment is on the soundness, efficiency and maintenance of the transport network.
 If there is an increase in national transport investment in the medium-term, the County Council will be able to fund local improvements to the transport system.
 Looking to 2031 and beyond there is tremendous potential for technological development which could shape places and choices.
-The Council needs to monitor and adapt policies to these developments.
-The Local Plan needs to organise and make the best use of its own resources and powers to make sure people can reliably get to paces they need to.
+The City Council needs to monitor and adapt policies to these developments.
+The DPD needs to organise and make the best use of its own resources and powers to make sure people can reliably get to paces they need to.
 They also need to work with others where they can to contribute towards the health and prosperity of the places where people live and work, so that transport: respects and protects the physical quality of places; serves places' economic needs; minimises carbon emissions and the impact of climate change; is fully integrated with other areas of policy affecting places (for example, economic development, energy and land-use planning); helps places be sustainable and socially connected.
-Hampshire County Council: Hampshire Local Transport Plan Part B Implementation Plan 2014-2017 (Updated May 2014) This Implementation Plan forms part of the HCC Local Transport Plan and contains the proposals for delivery of the policies and priorities within the strategy during the three year period 2014-2017.
-It demonstrates how both capital and revenue funding, available to the authority from central Government, council tax and developer contributions is to be used to deliver Hampshire's transport priorities.
-The Local Plan should take account of the available funding sources to ensure details within the Local Transport Plan are financially viable.
-Fareham Borough Council Active This document is an update and follow-on from its predecessor, The Fareham The Local Plan should encourage the development of a
+Fareham Borough Council: Fareham Cycle Strategy (2005) The Fareham Cycle Strategy seeks to encourage bicycle use in order to relieve traffic congestion and pollution in Fareham and encourage the use of bicycles for leisure to improve health and fitness.
+Taking account of the SUSTRANS proposals for safer routes to schools, Hampshire County Council's Headstart programme, proposed and existing cycling facilities in neighbouring districts and the wider objectives of the South East Hampshire Transportation Strategy, the strategy The DPD should encourage the development of a comprehensive, safe and accessible cycle network to facilitate cyclist-friendly development, and enable intermodality with other modes of transport.